Structure Of The Disciplinary System

 The Disciplinary Board has the powers and duties:

 - To appoint a Secretary, a Chief Disciplinary Counsel and such Disciplinary Counsel and staff as may, from time to time, be required.

 - To appoint Hearing Committee Members within each disciplinary district.

 - To review, through a designated panel of three members, and approve or modify a determination by a Reviewing Hearing Committee Member that a matter should be concluded by a private reprimand.

-- To administer private reprimands to attorneys.
+- To administer private and public reprimands to attorneys.

 - To adopt and amend Disciplinary Board Rules and Procedures not inconsistent with the Enforcement Rules.

 The Disciplinary Board meets to consider both administrative and executive matters.
 During its executive session, the Board considers all disciplinary and reinstatement matters that come to it upon recommendation by a Hearing Committee.
 All matters are considered de novo.
 If oral argument is requested by either Respondent or Office of Disciplinary Counsel, the Board Chair designates a panel of at least three members for the purpose of hearing argument.
 When the Disciplinary Board recommends that an attorney be disbarred, suspended or be subjected to public censure or probation by the Supreme Court, a Board Member assigned to that case prepares a formal report and recommendation which is submitted to the Supreme Court following circulation to all Board members.